jason8372/alarmWeather/README.md

 DAILY PROJECT

-Sets an alarm that plays certain music and sends a message to telegram that tells user to wake up and the weather info.
+A program that sets an alarm that plays certain music and sends a message to telegram that tells user to wake up and the weather info.